-2. Forming and Strengthening Farmers Groups: The project will reach out to 10,400 farmer households and facilitate the formation and strengthening of 300 new and existing FGs in identifying and participating in project supported activities for increased productivity and enhanced market access.
+2. The project will reach out to 10,400 farmer households and facilitate the formation and strengthening of 300 new and existing FGs in identifying and participating in project supported activities for increased productivity and enhanced market access.
 With the approach that every farm should be run as a profitable business (in which the cost of production is low and harvest losses are minimized), FGs will be re-oriented towards an enterprise and business planning model.
 Component 1 will build on and further strengthen the existing mechanism of FG formation and capacity development, relying on gewog RNR officials for the delivery of project interventions at the community level.
 It will include capacity building of FGs on various aspects of farm business management such as business orientation, financial literacy, book-keeping, and market assessment.
-The project will provide training of trainers (TOTs) to RNR officials and community resource persons on this thematic area under the FAO TA (see FAO TA section).
+The project will provide TOTs to RNR officials and community resource persons on this thematic area under the FAO TA (see FAO TA section).